ruslo/CGold/docs/glossary/source-tree.rst

 in command line or by ``Browse Source...`` in CMake-GUI.

 This directory is mean to be shareable.
-E.g. probably you should not store hardcoded paths specific to your local environment in this code.
+E.g. probably you should not store hard-coded paths specific to your local environment in this code.
 This is directory that you want to be managed with :ref:`VCS <VCS>`.

 .. seealso::